TV3 (Catalan TV channel): Audience and ratings

 In the 2000s, TV3 was the most watched TV channel in Catalonia.
 At the top of the list is TV3's daily news program, Telenotícies.
 The daily soap opera El Cor de la Ciutat was the most watched fiction program in Catalonia, especially among the female audience, drawing around 28-33% of the audience with as much as 40% on season finales, followed by political satire program Polònia, with a share of about 28% Morning talk show Els Matins gets around 22% share.
 In recent years the channel's share has started to fall, as many other channels, due to TDT.
 In May 2013 it had fallen to a 13.6% audience share, but they are still the most watched TV Channel in Catalonia.

-According to a Consell de l'Audiovisual de Catalunya (Catalonia's Audiovisual Council) report of 2006, Catalans think TV3 is the most politically impartial channel, the one which informs best, and the one with the best family and sports programming.
+According to a 2006 report by the Consell de l'Audiovisual de Catalunya (Audiovisual Council of Catalonia), Catalans think TV3 is the most politically impartial channel, the most informative, and the channel with the best family and sports programming.
 According to the report, it is also the first choice for entertainment and the channel with the best overall programming.

-According to "El Pais", 36% of the Catalan households watch TV3's News Program, making it the most popular channel within Catalonia as far as news coverage is concerned.
-TV3 audiences audience grew by 40% in October 2017.
+According to El País, 36% of Catalan households watch TV3's news programme, making it the most popular channel within Catalonia for news coverage.
+TV3 audiences grew by 40% in October 2017.